Bhavana Sagar

 Establishing a Home Delivery Services company at Dubai South Business Hub Free Zone requires a straightforward set of documents.
 Applicants typically need to provide passport copies for all shareholders and directors, a completed application form, a brief business plan outlining intended operations, and a No Objection Certificate if the applicant is currently sponsored under another UAE visa.

 The free zone authority oversees the registration process and coordinates with relevant UAE government bodies where additional approvals are required.
 Operators must comply with UAE commercial laws, consumer protection regulations, and applicable data protection requirements when handling customer information through digital platforms or booking systems.
-Annual licence renewal is mandatory, and operators must maintain their registered facility and visa allocations in good standing throughout the licence term.
+Annual license renewal is mandatory, and operators must maintain their registered facility and visa allocations in good standing throughout the license term.

 Step-by-Step Setup Process